Louvre hours, prices, adress and more to plan your visit

 Please be aware that the Louvre Museum has facilities to accommodate disabled visitors.
 There are elevators to all floors.
 In addition, the Tactile Gallery offers blind visitors molded works that can be touched.

 There are various pricing options for the museum's collections.
 A ticket to the Louvre grants access to both the permanent collections and the temporary exhibitions.
-Skip-the-line tickets bought in advance ensure a more comfortable visit.
+Tickets bought in advance ensure a more comfortable visit.
 They mean you don’t need to queue at the ticket offices or even before you enter the museum.
 To take advantage of this, go to the less busy Passage Richelieu entrance.
 You arrive in the grand lobby, next to the wing of the same name.

 Booking a guided tour

 Thanks to PARISCityVISION guided tours, there’s no chance of getting lost in the 251,000 square yards of rooms and galleries.
 You can book your ticket to the Louvre Museum with an audio guide, or a guided tour led by a professional guide.
 For a day of culture in the City of the Iron Lady, why not check out the special offers that combine a visit to the Louvre with a cruise on the Seine, or perhaps a visit to Notre-Dame de Paris ?